RobiatAbdulazeez/RobiatsBookStore2/RobiatsBookStore2/README.txt

 Started with creating the Product CRUD i created a product class in the models and added the product to the database i added the migration  20231120174109_addProductToDb

+2:00
+I created  the product class to the model project and added the the migration i got an empty migration the product was not added to the database i dont know what i did wrong

+2:30
+still trying to figure out what the error is figured it out i was supposed to add the  public DbSet<Product> Products { get; set; } after the migration i did it again and it is working perfectly i updated the database

+3:00
+i updated the product class so that the title isbn and the author are not left empty,i added the migration to the database i updated the database and everything is working perfectly fine i added the product to the repository and added the IProductRepository interface also made some changes in the update method in the ProductRepository i added the product of unit of work and ther Iunit of work built the project and everything is working perfectly